cachrisman/Plivo-2FA-App/README.md

     Generating new SSH public key.
     Uploading ssh public key /Users/charlie/.ssh/id_rsa.pub
     ```

-    Once this is done, then we are ready to deploy the application.
+1. Once this is done, you are ready to deploy the application.

 ### The Actual Deployment

+Click the button below to deploy directly to your heroku account:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+or follow these instructions to test it locally and then deploy to heroku:

 1. Change to directory which contains the `Procfile`.
 1. Create a [virtual environment](http://www.virtualenv.org/en/latest/) by running `virtualenv --distribute`.